Elf Letter Recognition Activity

 What do elves like to eat?
 Fruit cake, of course!
-Your preschoolers and kindergartners will have fun learning the ABC’s as they “feed” Santa’s helper in this Elf Letter Recognition Activity.
+Your kids will have fun learning the ABCs as they “feed” Santa’s helper in this Elf Letter Recognition Activity.

 Elf Letter Recognition Activity:

-Your pre-readers and beginning readers can use this Christmas-themed activity to practice learning letter names and beginning sounds.
+With this Christmas-themed activity, your pre-readers and beginning readers can practice learning letter names and beginning sounds.

 Getting Ready To Use The Elf Letter Recognition Activity: